NOTE: THIS WEBSITE IS BEST VIEWED ON A TABLET OR COMPUTER MONITOR. SEE HERE FOR WHY.

 and one maintained by both of us for the Norman, Oklahoma community:

 Here we describe a small (about 200 acres) urban wild area that is managed by the City of Norman.
 The website material could serve as a template for other such areas near urban areas.
-The discussions of environmental education are probably universal.
+Our discussions of environmental education are probably universal.